Fugitive From Justice

 • regardless of the motive that induced the departure.

-The public sometimes uses the phrase “wanted person” when referring to a “fugitive from justice.”
+The public sometimes uses “wanted person” when referring to a “fugitive from justice.”

 Attorney for a Fugitive from Justice in Florida